 While the Bunchy Top zone is well outside Far North Queensland where over 90% of Australia's bananas are produced there are significant economic benefits to be gained by excluding Bunchy Top from this major production area.
-An economic study by Dr David Cook, (March 2012) and others found that the value of production that could be saved by excluding Bunchy Top is calculated to be in the range of \$17.9 - 27 million annually.
+An economic study led by Dr David Cook, (2012) found that the value of production that could be saved by excluding Bunchy Top is calculated to be in the range of \$15.9 - 27 million annually.